brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 1. Copy `autorun.brs` (from this directory) to the root of your BrightSign player's SD card.
 2. Power on or restart your BrightSign player.
 3. The device will automatically configure LDWS and reboot if necessary.
-4. Access the web interface at `http://<device-ip>/` with your configured password.
+4. Check the console output for the actual device IP address and access the web interface with your configured password.

 ### Method 2 (Node.js)
 1. Ensure your BrightSign player supports Node.js applications.
 2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your BrightSign player's SD card.
 3. Power on or restart your BrightSign player.
-4. Access the web interface at `http://<device-ip>/` with your configured password.
+4. Check the console output for the actual device IP address and access the web interface with your configured password.

 ### Method 3 (Registry - Not recommended)
 1. Copy `registry-config/autorun.brs` to the root of your BrightSign player's SD card.